-The mission of Decentered Media is to provide support and advice to community and civic groups, businesses and public bodies, to help them achieve more authentic communications and engagement.
+Decentered Media is dedicated to providing support and advice to community and civic groups, businesses and public bodies.
+Our purpose is to inspire people to use media in the telling of their own stories and experiences, and to help more people to achieve authentic community-focussed communications, representation and engagement.
 We work with a number of projects and groups, some we support as paying clients, and others we offer informal project support.

 A Germ’s Journey is a project based at De Montfort University, led by Professor Sarah Younie and Dr Katie Laird, which takes an interdisciplinary approach to social action communications, combining health, education, psychology and community media, and focusses on helping people to co-create the education and communication resources that they need to improve their public health awareness.
 Due to the current lockdown restrictions, however, much of this work cannot be done in person, so alternative forms of engagement, training and information distribution need to be explored.
 I am assisting A Germ’s Journey’s to innovate and collaborate by using of community media platforms and processes, which can bring people together from across the world, to engage in a conversation about the value of co-created and community-focussed communications that support public health.